lchamberland/Bond_Lab_Workflows/map_to_reference_genome/README.md

 ```
 cat /folder/to/samfile/samfile.sam|less
 ```

-most analyses use BAM files not SAM files- SAM files are human readable.
-Must convert into Binary Alingment Map (BAM)- NO PROGRAMS WILL WORK WITH SAM FILES
+### Convert SAM files to BAM files <a name="convert"></a>
+All downstream analyses use **Binary Alingment Map (BAM)** files not SAM files, so we must convert the SAM files output from Bowtie2 to BAM files.
+SAM files are human readable, BAM files are in binary code and are not human readable.

 ```
 samtools view -S -b /folder/to/samfile/samfile.sam > /folder/to/samfile/bamfile.bam
 ```